micene09/scarlett/docs/api/class.md

 constructor(options)
 ```

-For more details about the options object, visit the [Rest Client Options](/api/rest-client-options) section.
+For more details about the options object, visit the [Request Options](/api/request-options) section.

 ### request()